-This goal remains unchanged in the 2022-23 LCAP.
+This goal remains unchanged in the 2023-24 LCAP.

-No metrics in this goal were added as new or deleted in the 2022-23 LCAP.
+No metrics in this goal were added as new or deleted in the 2023-24 LCAP.

-The following are lists of actions that were added, deleted, modified, deleted and combined, or completed in the 2022-23 LCAP.
+The following are lists of actions that were added, deleted, modified, deleted and combined, or completed in the 2023-24 LCAP.

-- 02.04: Purchase or acquire Zoom, Seesaw, Canvas, Kahoot, Odyssey, Khan Academy, and Microsoft Teams licenses for delivery of online curriculum.
+- 02.01: Provide upgraded computers that work in the computer labs and other classroom technology in designated classrooms i.e. yearbook and new teacher computers.
+Maintain new laptops purchased for each student so that each student has one.
+These devices shall be available so that all students can have secure access to the LEA's distance learning instruction.
+Modified, to read 02.01: Provide upgraded computers that work in the computer labs and other classroom technology in designated classrooms i.e. yearbook and new teacher computers.
+Maintain new laptops and replace them on a maximum 5 year cycle. - 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral (PBIS), and social emotional interventions.
+The academic interventions will include both ELA and Math and will comply with SBE time recommendations.
+(PD Plan) Modified, to read 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive behavioral and social emotional interventions. - 02.04: Purchase Zoom, Seesaw, Canvas, Canvas, Kahoot, Odyssey, Khan Academy, and Microsoft Teams licenses for delivery of online curriculum.
 These platforms will be licensed to provide both synchronous and asynchronous learning and with the idea that they can continue to be used once the transition to in person instruction is complete.
-Modified, to read 02.04: Purchase Zoom, Seesaw, Canvas, Canvas, Kahoot, Odyssey, Khan Academy, and Microsoft Teams licenses for delivery of online curriculum.
-These platforms will be licensed to provide both synchronous and asynchronous learning and with the idea that they can continue to be used once the transition to in person instruction is complete. - 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, coaches and A.D. stipends, etc.) The LEA plans to have a full complement of sports starting after the semester break.
-Modified, to read 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, coaches and A.D. stipends, etc.)
+Modified, to read 02.04: Purchase Zoom, Canvas, Kahoot, Odyssey and Microsoft Teams licenses for delivery of online curriculum.
+These platforms will be licensed to provide both synchronous and asynchronous learning. - 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, coaches and A.D. stipends, etc.) Modified, to read 02.06: Provide funding for athletic programs. (transportation, fees, equipment, uniforms, football field maintenance, awards ceremonies, coaches and A.D. stipends, etc.) - 02.08: Improve the attendance rate and reduce chronic absenteeism by: ensuring that the Attendance and Student Study Tearn staff will meet monthly to review attendance data, identify chronic absentees, work with families to improve attendance and create referral process to SARB.
+New Action